-- Three-phase Synchronous Generators.
-For three-phase (1) Generators, the circuit breakers shall be three-phase devices with electronic or electromechanical control.
-The Producer shall be responsible for properly synchronizing its Generating Facility with the Distribution System by means of either a manual or automatic synchronizing function. synchronizing is required for all synchronous Generators, which have a Short Circuit Contribution Ratio (SCCR) exceeding 0.05.
-A Generating Facility whose SCCR exceeds 0.05 shall be equipped with Protective Functions suitable for detecting loss of synchronism and rapidly disconnecting the Generating Facility from the Distribution System.
-Unless otherwise agreed to between the Producer and RPU, synchronous Generators shall automatically regulate power factor, not voltage, while operating in parallel with the Distribution System. system Stabilization functions are specifically not required for Generating Facilities under 10 MW Net Nameplate Rating.
-Synchronization means that at the time of connection, the frequency difference shall be less than 0.2 Hz, the voltage difference shall be less than 10%, and the phase angle difference shall be less than 10 degrees. - (2) Induction Generators.
+- a.
+Technology Specific Requirements - (1) Three-phase Synchronous Generators.
+For three-phase Generators, the circuit breakers shall be three-phase devices with electronic or electromechanical control.
+The Producer shall be responsible for properly synchronizing its Generating Facility with the Distribution System by means of either a manual or automatic synchronizing function.
+Automatic synchronizing is required for all synchronous generators, which have a Short Circuit Contribution Ratio (SCCR) exceeding 0.05.
+A Generating

+Facility whose SCCR exceeds 0.05 shall be equipped with Protective Functions suitable for detecting loss of synchronism and rapidly disconnecting the Generating Facility from the Distribution System.
+Unless otherwise agreed to between the Producer and RPU, synchronous generators shall automatically regulate power factor, not voltage, while operating in parallel with the Distribution System.
+Power system stabilization functions are specifically not required for Generating Facilities under 10 MW Net Nameplate Rating.
+Synchronization means that at the time of connection, the frequency difference shall be less than 0.2 Hz, the voltage difference shall be less than 10%, and the phase angle difference shall be less than 10 degrees.

+- (2) Induction Generators.
 Induction Generators do not require a synchronizing function.
-Starting or rapid load fluctuations on induction Generators can adversely impact the Distribution System's voltage.
+Starting or rapid load fluctuations on induction generators can adversely impact the Distribution System's voltage.
 Corrective step-switched capacitors or other techniques may be necessary and may cause undesirable ferroresonance.
 When these counter measures (e.g. additional capacitors) are installed on the Producer's side of the Point of Common Coupling, RPU must review these measures.
 Additional equipment may be required as determined in a Supplemental Review or an Interconnection Study. - (3) Inverter Systems.
 Utility-interactive inverters do not require separate synchronizing equipment.
-Non-Utility-interactive or "stand-alone" inverters shall not be used for Parallel Operation with the Distribution System.
+Non-utility-interactive or "stand-alone" inverters shall not be used for parallel operation with the Distribution System.